 The Milwaukee Public Museum (MPM) has been collecting, researching, and interpreting the natural and cultural world for nearly 140 years and is the most-visited museum in Wisconsin.
 On an annual basis, MPM attracts visitors from every county in Wisconsin, nearly every state in the U.S., and many countries around the world.
 Though the Museum is one of Wisconsin’s most treasured cultural assets, it is hindered significantly by the shortcomings of its current building, which has significant maintenance issues that threaten the Museum’s collections and accreditation.
 As a result, MPM leadership, in conjunction with its partners and supporters, is in the process of reimagining MPM and exploring a vision for a new Museum.

 As the home of the greatest collection of natural and cultural history objects in the state of Wisconsin, MPM has a unique ability to tell the intimate stories of how our planet began, how it works, and how natural surroundings influence the way we develop as individuals, as cultures, and in turn, how we shape and influence nature.
 It is our duty and responsibility to maintain this history for our state and its residents.
 We are optimistically creating a vision for a future facility that will safeguard and celebrate this history for generations to come.

-The future Museum will be the fifth home of your Milwaukee Public Museum and will welcome visitors from across the globe, inspiring curiosity and an exploration of our world—just as we have done for 136 years.
-Our promise to you is that our new home will combine the spirit and wonder of our current home, while providing our visitors with fresh exhibits and new technology that reflect cutting-edge research and scientific understanding.
+The future Museum will be the fifth home of MPM and will continue and build upon the Museum’s 137 years of welcoming and inspiring visitors from across the globe.
+Though we are early in the process, we are committed to ensuring our new home will combine the spirit and wonder of our current home, while providing our visitors with fresh exhibits and new technology that reflect cutting-edge research and scientific understanding of nature and culture.